Contrast-Security-OSS/docs/content/user/teamserver/guide/application/traces/CreatingManagingRules.md

 ## What Are Security Controls?

-Security controls are rules that manage/re-route low severity vulnerability events in order to allow for focus on higher priority events...
+Security controls are countermeasures used to avoid or minimize security risks in your application.
+These controls provide specific and actionable ways to reduce the risk of an attack.

 Only users assigned an organizational role of *Rules_Admin* or higher can interact with security controls.